 What can you do about male pattern hair loss?

 Androgenic alopecia, also known as male pattern baldness, affects roughly half of men.
-Given its commonness, it shouldn't be thought of as a disease or condition per se.
-But if you happen to be one of the lucky ones with the right combination of genes and an average male level of testosterone, you may be wondering if there is anything you can do about your receding hairline or balding patch.
+Given its commonness, this condition shouldn't be thought of as abnormal.
+However, if you carry the right combination of genes and an average male level of testosterone resulting in significant hair loss, you may be wondering if there's anything you can do about your receding hairline or balding patch.

 If your male pattern baldness doesn't bother you, don't worry about it.
-There is nothing wrong with allowing your body to change in this way, and your hair loss will not negatively affect your physical well-being.
+There's nothing wrong with allowing your body to change with age, and your hair loss will not negatively affect your physical well-being.

 Here are some options:

+- Finasteride.
 This once-daily pill is commonly known as Propecia.
-The effects are most pronounced if continued for several years.
+Its effects are most pronounced if continued for several years.
 After discontinuation, hair loss can return quickly.
-The main side effects are reduced sexual function.
+The main side effects are reduced sexual function or libido.

 Other treatments with less evidence for benefit include light therapy, platelet-rich plasma injections, and other medications and vitamins.

-David Brennan, M.D., is a primary care physician in the Division of Community Internal Medicine in Rochester.
+David Brennan, M.D., is a primary care physician in the Division of Community Internal Medicine, Geriatrics and Palliative Care in Rochester, Minnesota.
 He focuses on prevention and treatment of a wide variety of common diseases.